M4tth4ck333/rtl8188eus_dep/README.md

 ## rtl8188eus v5.3.9

-# THESE DRIVERS IS DEPRECATED.
+# THESE DRIVERS ARE DEPRECATED.
 # Use the mac80211 drivers over at [https://github.com/lwfinger/rtw88](https://github.com/lwfinger/rtw88)